-It is cooler (temperature that is - fashion I will leave up to you), the Domke logo matches the bag, where on the black one it is red, the black canvas fades at a different speed than it's straps, giving older bags a dark grey canvas/yellow brown strap look (been through that with my old F2), while the green tends to age evenly, the green does not scream "computer bag", indeed it looks a cross between a casual satchel and army surplus bag re tasked and finally, I already had two green pouches that had never been used.
+It is cooler (temperature that is - fashion I will leave up to you), the Domke logo matches the bag, where on the black one it is red, drawing a little attention.
+The black canvas fades at a different speed than it's straps, giving older bags a dark grey bag/yellow brown strap look (been through that with my old F2), while the green tends to age evenly from all evidence.
+The green does not scream "computer bag", indeed it looks a cross between a casual satchel and army surplus bag re-tasked.
+I already had two green pouches that had never been used.

-The "perfect" M43 bag tends to be small, as the original premise (and promise) was for a light weight travel or street camera kit.
+The "perfect" M43 bag tends to be small, as the original premise (and promise) was for a light weight travel or street kit.
 As more and more people are starting to use mirrorless gear professionally, the reality is that you will get the odd larger lens.
 Remember, an empty space weighs nothing, so more room is seldom a waste.
-You can still make the most of the overall smaller form factor to comfortably carry your ideal kit, configured how you want.
+You can still make the most of the overall smaller form factor to comfortably carry your ideal kit, configured how you want and handy things like spare clothing or a book as needed.
 I once owned basically this kit in Canon*.
-No way could I carry it all comfortably or carry it in a "ready to go" configuration, so I would usually limit myself to 2-3 lenses and hope for the best.
+No way could I carry it all comfortably or with it "ready to go", so I would usually limit myself to 2-3 lenses and hope for the best.

-When full of the above M43 gear, the bag is not overly heavy and yes, it holds it's shape. it stays slimmer than the usual box shape bag and is easy to access.
+When full of the above M43 gear, the bag is not overly heavy and yes, it holds it's shape, thanks to a rigid top panel and the insert.
+It stays slimmer than the usual box shape bag and is easy to access.
 People have even commented on it, not realising it is a camera bag.

 Another cool thing is the price. $135 au from Photo Video Extras (Australia), delivered in 3 days or $99 U.S. from the usual suspects.
 This makes it cheaper than any other option except the basic Tenba satchel, now discontinued.